wan-elmus/bin-hunter/README.md

 ## How to run the Script with different arguments

-*Sorting in ascending order: "./scriptname.sh -z ASC" or "bash scriptname.sh -z ASC"*
+*Sorting in ascending order: "./searchbin.sh -z ASC" or "bash searchbin.sh -z ASC"* <case-insensitive>

-*Sorting in descending order: "./scriptname.sh -z DSC" or "bash scriptname.sh -z DSC"*
+*Sorting in descending order: "./searchbin.sh -z DSC" or "bash searchbin.sh -z DSC"* <case-insensitive>

-*Sorting by size in descending order: "./scriptname.sh -z SHL" or "bash scriptname.sh -z SHL"*
+*Sorting by size in descending order: "./searchbin.sh -z SHL" or "bash searchbin.sh -z SHL"* <case-insensitive>

-*Sorting by size in ascending order: "./scriptname.sh -z SLH" or "bash scriptname.sh -z SLH"*
+*Sorting by size in ascending order: "./searchbin.sh -z SLH" or "bash searchbin.sh -z SLH"*

-*Searching for files containing a specific string: "./scriptname.sh -s <string>" or "bash scriptname.sh -s <string>"*
+*Searching for files containing a specific string: "./searchbin.sh -s <string>" or "bash searchbin.sh -s <string>"*

-*Sorting by file size based on a specific operator and bytes: "./scriptname.sh -b <operator,bytes>" or "bash scriptname.sh -b <operator,bytes>"*
+*Sorting by file size based on a specific operator and bytes: "./searchbin.sh -b <operator,bytes>" or "bash searchbin.sh -b <operator,bytes>"*

-*Displaying the full listing of /bin directory: "./scriptname.sh" or "bash scriptname.sh"*
+*Displaying the full listing of /bin directory: "./searchbin.sh" or "bash searchbin.sh"*